OpenEvalProject/evals/manuscripts/elife-82546/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/027m9bs27 Division of Evolution, Infection and Genomics, School of Biological Sciences, Faculty of Biology, Medicine and Health, University of Manchester Manchester United Kingdom
+1. Division of Evolution, Infection and Genomics, School of Biological Sciences, Faculty of Biology, Medicine and Health, University of Manchester Manchester United Kingdom ([ROR:027m9bs27](https://ror.org/027m9bs27))
-2. https://ror.org/00he80998 Manchester Royal Eye Hospital, Manchester University NHS Foundation Trust Manchester United Kingdom
+2. Manchester Royal Eye Hospital, Manchester University NHS Foundation Trust Manchester United Kingdom ([ROR:00he80998](https://ror.org/00he80998))
-3. https://ror.org/05krs5044 Department of Neuroscience, Sheffield Institute for Translational Neuroscience (SITraN), University of Sheffield Sheffield United Kingdom
+3. Department of Neuroscience, Sheffield Institute for Translational Neuroscience (SITraN), University of Sheffield Sheffield United Kingdom ([ROR:05krs5044](https://ror.org/05krs5044))
-4. https://ror.org/004y8wk30 Statistical Genetics, QIMR Berghofer Medical Research Institute Brisbane Australia
+4. Statistical Genetics, QIMR Berghofer Medical Research Institute Brisbane Australia ([ROR:004y8wk30](https://ror.org/004y8wk30))
-5. https://ror.org/027m9bs27 Centre for Biostatistics, Division of Population Health, Health Services Research and Primary Care, School of Health Sciences, Faculty of Biology, Medicine and Health, University of Manchester Manchester United Kingdom
+5. Centre for Biostatistics, Division of Population Health, Health Services Research and Primary Care, School of Health Sciences, Faculty of Biology, Medicine and Health, University of Manchester Manchester United Kingdom ([ROR:027m9bs27](https://ror.org/027m9bs27))
-6. https://ror.org/027m9bs27 Division of Pharmacy and Optometry, Faculty of Biology, Medicine and Health, School of Health Sciences, University of Manchester Manchester United Kingdom
+6. Division of Pharmacy and Optometry, Faculty of Biology, Medicine and Health, School of Health Sciences, University of Manchester Manchester United Kingdom ([ROR:027m9bs27](https://ror.org/027m9bs27))
-7. https://ror.org/030qtrs05 MRC Integrative Epidemiology Unit, University of Bristol Bristol United Kingdom
+7. MRC Integrative Epidemiology Unit, University of Bristol Bristol United Kingdom ([ROR:030qtrs05](https://ror.org/030qtrs05))
-8. https://ror.org/00he80998 Manchester Centre for Genomic Medicine, Saint Mary’s Hospital, Manchester University NHS Foundation Trust Manchester United Kingdom
+8. Manchester Centre for Genomic Medicine, Saint Mary’s Hospital, Manchester University NHS Foundation Trust Manchester United Kingdom ([ROR:00he80998](https://ror.org/00he80998))
-9. https://ror.org/02catss52 European Molecular Biology Laboratory, European Bioinformatics Institute (EMBL-EBI), Wellcome Genome Campus Cambridge United Kingdom
+9. European Molecular Biology Laboratory, European Bioinformatics Institute (EMBL-EBI), Wellcome Genome Campus Cambridge United Kingdom ([ROR:02catss52](https://ror.org/02catss52))

 † Corresponding author

 ## Abstract

-Age-related macular degeneration (AMD) is a leading cause of blindness in the industrialised world and is projected to affect >280 million people worldwide by 2040.
-Aiming to identify causal factors and potential therapeutic targets for this common condition, we designed and undertook a phenome-wide Mendelian randomisation (MR) study.
-We evaluated the effect of 4591 exposure traits on early AMD using univariable MR. Statistically significant results were explored further using: validation in an advanced AMD cohort; MR Bayesian model averaging (MR-BMA); and multivariable MR. Overall, 44 traits were found to be putatively causal for early AMD in univariable analysis.
+Background:Age-related macular degeneration (AMD) is a leading cause of blindness in the industrialised world and is projected to affect >280 million people worldwide by 2040.
+Aiming to identify causal factors and potential therapeutic targets for this common condition, we designed and undertook a phenome-wide Mendelian randomisation (MR) study.Methods:We evaluated the effect of 4591 exposure traits on early AMD using univariable MR. Statistically significant results were explored further using: validation in an advanced AMD cohort; MR Bayesian model averaging (MR-BMA); and multivariable MR.Results:Overall, 44 traits were found to be putatively causal for early AMD in univariable analysis.
 Serum proteins that were found to have significant relationships with AMD included S100-A5 (odds ratio [OR] = 1.07, p-value = 6.80E−06), cathepsin F (OR = 1.10, p-value = 7.16E−05), and serine palmitoyltransferase 2 (OR = 0.86, p-value = 1.00E−03).
 Univariable MR analysis also supported roles for complement and immune cell traits.
-Although numerous lipid traits were found to be significantly related to AMD, MR-BMA suggested a driving causal role for serum sphingomyelin (marginal inclusion probability [MIP] = 0.76; model-averaged causal estimate [MACE] = 0.29).
-The results of this MR study support several putative causal factors for AMD and highlight avenues for future translational research.
-This project was funded by the Wellcome Trust (224643/Z/21/Z; 200990/Z/16/Z); the University of Manchester’s Wellcome Institutional Strategic Support Fund (Wellcome ISSF) grant (204796/Z/16/Z); the UK National Institute for Health Research (NIHR) Academic Clinical Fellow and Clinical Lecturer Programmes; Retina UK and Fight for Sight (GR586); the Australian National Health and Medical Research Council (NHMRC) (1150144).
+Although numerous lipid traits were found to be significantly related to AMD, MR-BMA suggested a driving causal role for serum sphingomyelin (marginal inclusion probability [MIP] = 0.76; model-averaged causal estimate [MACE] = 0.29).Conclusions:The results of this MR study support several putative causal factors for AMD and highlight avenues for future translational research.Funding:This project was funded by the Wellcome Trust (224643/Z/21/Z; 200990/Z/16/Z); the University of Manchester’s Wellcome Institutional Strategic Support Fund (Wellcome ISSF) grant (204796/Z/16/Z); the UK National Institute for Health Research (NIHR) Academic Clinical Fellow and Clinical Lecturer Programmes; Retina UK and Fight for Sight (GR586); the Australian National Health and Medical Research Council (NHMRC) (1150144).

 ## Introduction